lbdl/CTulipIndicatorsPackage/README.md

 Include in the general manner, see the Swift Package Manager [docs](https://swift.org/package-manager/)

-The downstream wrapper is avaialable [here](https://github.com/lbdl/SwiftTulipIndicators)
+The downstream wrapper is available [here](https://github.com/lbdl/SwiftTulipIndicators)

 This package was built by running the amalgamate command from from the original library's Makefile to consolidate all of the C sources.